 SQLite and SQLite alternatives - databases for the Mobile and IoT edge

-While being quite established and somewhat saturated, the database market is still growing consistently and significantly.
-The reason is that databases are at the core of almost any digital solution, and therefore never out of fashion.
-With the rapid evolvements in the tech industry, however, databases need to evolve too.
+While being quite an established market with many players, the database market is still growing consistently and significantly.
+The reason is that databases are at the core of almost any digital solution, and directly impact business value and therefore never going out of fashion.
+With the rapid evolvements in the tech industry, however, databases evolve too.
 This, in turn, yields new database types and categories.
-We have seen the rise of NoSQL databases in the last 20 years, and more recently some novel database technologies, like graph databases and time-series databases.
-Both the shift from a centralised towards a decentralised paradigm and the growing number of restricted devices call for a new type of database.
-Thus, we expect Edge databases to become more prominent in the coming years.
+We have seen the rise of NoSQL databases in the last 20 years, and more recently some novel database technologies, like graph databases and time-series databases, and vector databases.

 What is an Edge Database?